-At Breakthrough, Alex has focused on renewable energy technologies, American federal energy policy, and the history of public investments in technological innovation.
-His writing on energy technology and policy has been published by the Boston Globe, the San Francisco Chronicle, the Information Technology and Innovation Foundation, Forbes, Politico, and Bloomberg.
-He also writes regularly for the National Journal and the Energy Collective.
+At Breakthrough, Alex coordinates the communication of Breakthrough's research, values, and positions.
+His research has focused on renewable energy technologies, American federal energy policy, and the history of public investments in technological innovation.
+His writing has been published by Slate, Issues in Science and Technology, the Boston Globe, the San Francisco Chronicle, the Information Technology and Innovation Foundation, Forbes, Politico, Bloomberg, and elsewhere.
 His research and analysis have been featured in the New York Times, the Washington Post, the Wall Street Journal, Time Magazine, the Los Angeles Times, Bloomberg, Forbes, E&E News, CNN, and other major media outlets.

 Alex is a graduate of University of California at Berkeley where he received his Bachelor's in Environmental Economics and Policy.
 While at Cal, Alex was active in the Berkeley Energy and Resources Collaborative and California Lightweight Crew.
 In 2009, he worked at San Francisco City Hall on local cleantech and community development in the Mayor's Office of Climate Protection Initiatives.
 In college he worked on several political campaigns, including Gavin Newsom's gubernatorial run in 2009 and Organizing for America.
 In 2011 Alex completed a policy fellowship with Americans for Energy Leadership, where he wrote on U.S. energy policy and politics.
-He has lived in the Bay Area for the last decade, and is a proud son of South Bend, Indiana.
+He lives in Oakland and is a proud son of South Bend, Indiana.
 He enjoys rowing and exploring the Bay Area.
 Follow Alex on Twitter @atrembath.

 Connect With Breakthrough